 Bali is growing fast, trying to compete with the western world with its booming tourist industry.
 Hotels and home stays are on the rise, fancy restaurants and bars are being built rapidly but despite the heavy work load, the Indonesian people are extremely resilient, they work in conditions we could not even comprehend, they have very minimal work place regulations in construction, I am not sure if I have witnessed a single engineer inspecting of the giant concrete structures being built by a mass of family members from as old as your grandma to you’re 4 year old nephew.

-I woke early, I couldn’t sleep, my heavy eyes focused on my watch face to tell me the time was roughly 6am, the morning light was hitting the most beautiful woman I have ever seen.
+I woke early, I couldn’t sleep, my heavy eyes focused on my watch face to tell me the time was roughly 6am, the morning light was hitting the dusty glass windows.
 I got up slowly to not wake her as I moved out onto the balcony, to enjoy the photography game I love so much.
 I stood and observed as people prayed to the Hindu Gods, lighting incense while laying material offerings on intricate structures they had built atop their small housing and below on their doorsteps, blessing them with holy water.
-When I first smelt the smoke I thought of the bush fires from the outback, but the mass of smoke was actually from everyone in the village simultaneously lighting incense upon their alters.
+When I first smelt the smoke I thought of the bushfires from the outback, but the mass of smoke was actually from everyone in the village simultaneously lighting incense upon their altars.

 thanks for the love, take care and be kind to each other.